 University of Texas at Arlington 4-8 Lesson Plan and Self-Assessment Form

-UTA Candidate:

-Cooperating Teacher School:

-Grade Level: Subject:

-Lesson Topic: Date of Lesson:

-Approximate Duration of Lesson:

 1. Lesson Overview (150-200 words)

 - a.
 Describe the content and the skills to be taught in this lesson.
 Some background information may be included.
 Explain the purpose of the lesson. - b.
 Describe your reason for selecting the teaching strategies that are used in this lesson.
 (This means that you need to demonstrate your ability to think like a teacher and to show your careful consideration of the appropriate pedagogical activities and instructional decisions to best teach the key concepts in the lesson.)